But there are some things you really shouldn't say to a single parent, and believe me I've heard all of these beauties.

 3. You're so brave.
 No, not brave.
 Just getting on with it, as we all do.

-Even if your partner/husband works away, weekends or nights you are not a single parent.
-You still have their income to rely on, their emotional and moral support, you don't have to do all the decision making on your own, you still have someone to pass the parenting baton to when they're home and most crucially, your children have never had to deal with the trauma of divorce/separation/death of a parent.
-You're not a single parent, get over yourself.
+Excuse me while I beg to differ, because even if your partner/husband works away, weekends or nights you are not a single parent.
+You still have their income to rely on and their emotional and moral support.
+You don't have to do all the decision making on your own, and don't have to cope with the (sometimes) utter relentlessness of single parenting.
+Neither are you one if you have someone to pass the parenting baton to when they're home and, most crucially, your children have never been through the trauma of divorce/separation/death of the other parent.
+So no, you're not a single parent.

 I realise that everyone has their own struggles and problems and perhaps some of these comments are made out of genuine concern, but they do they start to irritate after the first few hundred times.